bawpcwpn/generator-cloudberry/README.md

 - `--skip-install-message`
   Skips the the message displayed after scaffolding has finished and before the dependencies are being installed.
 - `--skip-install`
-  Skips the automatic execution of `bower` and `npm` after scaffolding has finished.
+  Skips the automatic execution of `bower` and `yarn` after scaffolding has finished.
 - `--test-framework=<framework>`
   Either `mocha` or `jasmine`.
 Defaults to `mocha`.
 - `--no-babel`